replydev/amberol-fork/README.md

 A small and simple sound and music player that is well integrated with GNOME.

 Amberol aspires to be as small, unintrusive, and simple as possible.
-It does not manage your music collection; let you manage playlists, smart or otherwise;
+It does not manage your music collection; it does not let you manage playlists, smart or otherwise; it does not let you edit the metadata for your songs; it does not show you lyrics for your songs, or the Wikipedia page for your bands.

-it does not let you edit the metadata for your songs; it does not show you lyrics for your songs, or the Wikipedia page for your bands.
+Amberol plays music, and nothing else.

 ![Screenshot 1](./data/screenshots/amberol-1.png)
 ![Screesnhot 2](./data/screenshots/amberol-2.png)